folio-org/docs/content/en/docs/About FOLIO/Features/_index.md

   Note: This content is currently in draft status.
 tags: ["parenttopic"]
 ---
 The FOLIO LSP includes the domains that support the library’s operations such as circulation, acquisitions, cataloging and e-resources management.
 Each domain is comprised of multiple, smaller apps (for example a check-in or checkout app within the circulation domain).
-Features include the ability, for example, to:
+For example, features include the ability to:

 * Manage the library inventory including cataloging and bibliographic management functions
 * Manage vendors, budgets, orders and invoicing when acquiring materials